groundhoggwp/holler-box/readme.txt

 *How do I setup MailPoet?*

 Install MailPoet, version 3 or later.
 Create a new Holler Box, and select MailPoet as the email provider.
-Choose your list and save, new subscribers will be added to this.
+Choose your list and save, new subscribers will be added to this list.

 **Troubleshooting**